LumiCtrl : Learning Illuminant Prompts for Lighting Control in Personalized Text-to-Image Models: Preliminaries

-A fundamental limitation of current text-to-image (T2I) models is their inability to interpret standard illuminant terms—such as \emph{tungsten}, \emph{cloudy}, or \emph{6500K}—as meaningful lighting instructions.
-To diagnose this, we conduct a large-scale probing study using a curated dataset of 400 text prompts across 20 common objects (e.g., teapot, dog, car, apple) under four canonical illuminants: \emph{tungsten} (2850K), \emph{fluorescent} (3800K), \emph{cloudy} (6500K), and \emph{shade} (7500K).
-For each prompt, we generate images using eight T2I generative models and apply a state-of-the-art white-balancing method~\citep{afifi2020deep} to estimate the implicit scene illuminant.
-Specifically, we compute the per-pixel ratio between the original and white-balanced image, aggregate it over the foreground (using a SAM-generated mask), and compare the resulting RGB vector to the ground-truth Planckian reference using Mean Squared Error (MSE) in CIELAB space.
+A fundamental limitation of T2I models is their inability to interpret standard illuminant terms like \emph{tungsten}, \emph{cloudy}, or \emph{6500K} as lighting instructions.
+To diagnose this, we probe 400 text prompts across 20 objects under four canonical illuminants: \emph{tungsten} (2850K), \emph{fluorescent} (3800K), \emph{cloudy} (6500K), and \emph{shade} (7500K).
+We generate images with T2I models and apply white-balancing~\citep{afifi2020deep} to estimate implicit scene illuminant.
+Specifically, we compute per-pixel ratio of original to white-balanced images, aggregate over the foreground mask, and compare the resulting RGB vector to the ground-truth Planckian reference via CIELab MSE.

-The qualitative results in Fig.~\ref{fig:baseline_comparison}, reveal a consistent failure that generated images show no systematic shift towards the target illuminant.
-Instead, outputs remain biased toward a default daylight prior, regardless of the prompt.
-Quantitatively, the MSE between estimated and ground-truth illuminants is high and nearly uniform across all conditions, indicating that the model does not meaningfully respond to illuminant instructions.
-We observe that this is not due to a lack of visual knowledge, but rather a semantic gap: the text encoder does not associate “tungsten” with “warm light,” or its Kelvin equivalent “2850K.".
-To investigate this, we probe the text embeddings of four CLIP-based encoders (ViT-B/32, ViT-L/14, ViT-H/14, ViT-g/14) used in modern T2I pipelines~\citep{cherti2023reproducible}.
-We analyze embeddings for three categories of tokens: (i) \textit{named illuminants} (e.g., \emph{tungsten}, \emph{cloudy}), (ii) their \textit{Kelvin equivalents} (e.g., \emph{2850K}, \emph{6500K}), and (iii) \textit{general lighting terms} (e.g., \emph{warm}, \emph{cool}) or \textit{generic numerals} (e.g., \emph{2000}, \emph{7000}).
+Figure~\ref{fig:heatmap} reveals a consistent failure that generated images show no systematic shift towards target illuminant.
+Instead, outputs remain biased toward a default daylight prior, regardless of the prompts.
+MSE between estimated and ground-truth illuminants is high across all conditions which indicates that model does not respond to illuminant instructions.
+We observe that this is not due to a lack of visual knowledge, but rather a semantic gap: text encoder does not associate “tungsten” with “warm light,” or its Kelvin equivalent “2850K".
+To investigate this, we probe text embeddings of four CLIP-based encoders used in T2I pipelines~\citep{cherti2023reproducible} on four token categories: (i) \textit{Standard illuminants} (e.g., \emph{tungsten}), (ii) General lighting terms, (iii) \textit{Kelvin equivalents} (e.g., \emph{2850K}), and (iv) \textit{Generic numerals} (e.g., \emph{2000}).